Everyday is an adventure in forest school.

 At St Michael’s we have extensive grounds to explore including a woodland area, large field, pond area and an outdoor roofed classroom.
 This ensures all children have the opportunity to go outdoors and learn in different areas to develop different skills.

 Year group work:

-EYFS – Both nursery and reception use the woodland on weekly basis and the children have a fantastic time exploring.
+Both nursery and reception use the woodland on a weekly basis and the children have a fantastic time exploring.
 We undertake activities such as building stick houses for the gruffalo characters, plant and leaf hunts, mini beast hunts, drawing the woodland and exploring the changes through the seasons.

-KS2 – In KS2 the children extend their learning in the woodland learning about habitats, food chains, similarities and differences between deciduous woodland and rain forests as well as environmental art.
-Year 3 have focused greatly on skeletons learning new vocabulary such as vertebrate, inveterate and exoskeletons.
-They have been using this new knowledge to create their own mini beasts with clay and write poems in English.
-In year 4 the children have the opportunity to learn how to cook on a fire and build dens learning specific knots.
-The children enjoy their sessions and are always keen to go out and explore more.
+The children extend their learning in the woodland learning about habitats, food chains, similarities and differences between deciduous woodland and rain forests as well as environmental art.
+The children go back in time to the Stone Age in year 3 using nature to create hammers with rocks and sticks and bows with wool and sticks.
+In year 4 the children have the opportunity to learn how to cook on a fire and build dens learning specific knots ready for their residential trip to Laches Wood.